api-platform/docs/deployment/heroku.md

 Heroku relies on [environment variables](https://devcenter.heroku.com/articles/config-vars) for its configuration.
-Regardless of what provider you choose for hosting your application, using environment variables to configure your production environment is a best practice supported out of the box by API Platform.
+Regardless of what provider you choose for hosting your application, using environment variables to configure your production environment is a best practice promoted by API Platform.

 Create a Heroku's `app.json` file at the root of the `api/` directory to configure the deployment: